Source-Free Domain Adaptation for RGB-D Semantic Segmentation with Vision Transformers: Method

 Under the assumption that real-world depth data often contains inconsistencies, we have chosen to assign greater weight to images captured at shorter distances, on the basis that disparity values for distant objects are more prone to error.
 Furthermore, close objects have a higher resolution in terms of pixels in the image and thus are better represented and easier to be properly classified also in color data.

 To exploit this, we developed an entropy minimization strategy exploiting distance information through the disparity map.
-Recall that the disparity map (that is the typical output of stereo vision methods) is inversely proportional to depth data, so a smaller disparity corresponds to further objects that are captured with a lower spatial resolution by pinhole cameras and have less reliable depth values.
+Recall that the disparity map, which is the typical output of stereo vision methods, is inversely proportional to depth data.
+Therefore a smaller disparity corresponds to objects that are captured with a lower spatial resolution by pinhole cameras and have less reliable depth values.

 We started from the standard entropy minimization target proposed in \cite{vu2018advent} to aid the domain adaptation task:

 We modified the loss by adding a weighting term that depends on the distance from the camera giving more relevance to close points.
 We found that simply weighting the entropy loss with the disparity values $x_{disp}^{(w,h)}$ led to the best performances: